 We stayed at Nukkad Guesthouse for 900 rs/night, which had a central location, steps from the lake.
 The owner Raju was very nice to his guests, however we found the place quite noisy and felt very clustered with rooms next to and on top of each other.

 We celebrated our first night in this romantic city watching the sunset on a beautiful rooftop overlooking Lake Pichola.
 I enjoyed my first glass of wine after over a month in here so I was delighted.
 At first glance this city sort of reminded me of south of France or Monte Carlo with its old architecture, palaces and fancy boutiques aligned around the lake.
-Also the cult James Bond movie Octopus was filmed here in the 80’s and the city carried the pride of it to this day (and was showing in several bars night after night).
+Also the cult James Bond movie Octopus was filmed here in the 80’s and the city carried the pride of it to this day (and several bars were showing the movie every night on their screens 🙂 ).

 One of the other highlights of Udaipur was its modern rooftop and lakeside restaurants.
-I highly recommend the beautiful, peaceful fish & white wine lunch I had at Harigarh Restaurant perched right by Pichola Lake.
+I highly recommend the beautiful, peaceful Harigarh Restaurant perched right by Pichola Lake.

 Another place not to miss is Jheel’s café with good internet and seating 2 feet away from the lake.
 They have sandwiches and pastry and a real Italian coffee selection.